Ryan Banfi

 Dissertation

-Title: Pinball: Game, Gambling, Media, and Culture
+Title: American Pinball: Game, Gambling, Licensing, and Community

 Supervisor: Dana Polan